-Online task management tools boards and project boards are especially useful for teams who take on many tasks with varying descriptions and priorities, in addition to working with remote team members.
-They allow information, metrics, reporting, analytics or any other files to be easily shared over an internet connection.
-Most online task management tools work on the Cloud so users are able to allocate storage space and backup critical information without overloading their internal networks.
+Online task management tool boards and project boards are especially useful for remote teams that take on many tasks with varying descriptions and priorities.
+They allow information, metrics, reporting, analytics and other files to be easily shared over an internet connection.
+Most online task management tools work through the Cloud, so users are able to allocate storage space and backup critical information without overloading their internal networks.

 This guidance document was developed with support from the Global Fund to Fight AIDS, Tuberculosis and Malaria under the Community-led Monitoring investment of the Global Fund’s COVID-19 Response Mechanism (C19RM).